Terri Irwin

-Born in Oregon, she began working for an independent animal rehabilitation center for injured predator mammals at the age of 22 while working for her family's trucking business.
-While touring wildlife rehabilitation facilities in Australia in 1991, she had a chance meeting with Irwin.
-The two married in 1992, and went on to co-star in The Crocodile Hunter, their unconventional television nature documentary series and its spin-off series, Croc Files, The Crocodile Hunter Diaries, and Crikey!
+Born in Oregon, she began working for an animal rehabilitation center for injured predator mammals at the age of 22 while working for her family's trucking business.
+She met her future husband Steve while touring wildlife rehabilitation facilities in Australia in 1991.
+The two married in 1992, and went on to co-star in The Crocodile Hunter, their television nature documentary series and its spin-off series, Croc Files, The Crocodile Hunter Diaries, and Crikey!
 It's the Irwins.
 They had two children, Bindi and Robert, before Steve's death in 2006 from a stingray injury while filming an underwater documentary.

 Following Steve's death, Terri became a naturalised Australian citizen in 2009.
 She and her two children continue to operate Australia Zoo.

 Early life

-Theresa Penelope Raines was born in Eugene, Oregon, United States, the youngest of three daughters of environmentalist parents, Clarence and Judy Raines.
+Terri Elizabeth Raines was born in Eugene, Oregon, United States, the youngest of three daughters of environmentalist parents, Clarence and Judy Raines (d.
+2014).
 Commenting on her childhood, she said, "My friends and I were truly 'free-range kids.'
 Summers were spent bicycling around Alton Baker Park or hiking up Spencer Butte in the hopes of catching a glimpse of one of the shy rattlesnakes that sought refuge in the rock escarpments.
 Winters were spent hoping the Willamette Valley would get snow."

-Her family owned a long-haul trucking business and, during her childhood, her father constantly brought home injured animals from the highways on which his trucks traveled; this eventually instilled in her an ongoing commitment to saving and rehabilitating wild animals.
+Her family owned a long-haul trucking business and, during her childhood, her father constantly brought home injured animals from the highways; this instilled in her an ongoing commitment to saving and rehabilitating wild animals.
 While working in the family business in 1986, she started a rehabilitation facility called Cougar Country to re-educate and release predator mammals such as foxes, raccoons, bears, bobcats, and cougars back into the wild.
-Soon she was handling 300 animals each year.
+At the facility, she handled up to 300 animals each year.